Flooding Therapy for Dog Behavior Issues

 In flooding, the dog cannot escape from the situation until it is released.
 This makes it a highly stressful situation.
-However, eventually, the dog's arousal level will diminish and the dog's reactive state may shut down.
+However, the belief is that eventually, the dog's arousal level will diminish and the dog's reactive state may shut down.
 While this may look like success, it is only by looking at the long term results that this can be determined.
-Quick fixes might work in fixing a sink but are not common in solving dog behavior.
+Quick fixes might work in fixing a sink, but are not common in solving dog behavior.
 And not always will flooding techniques be successful long term.

 When is flooding commonly used in dogs?
 Hunting dogs fearful of gunshots may be placed close to a firing range.
 Farm dogs fearful of horses may be placed in a horse stable for hours.
 Dogs fearful of thunder may be exposed to prolonged recordings of thunderstorm put at high volume.